Academic Year 2024-2025

 We always welcome suggestions, feedback and ideas from parents and the community – please contact the Chair of Governors, via the school office or the email addresses below.

-If you are interested in becoming a Governor, please contact our Chair of Governors, Ashlea O’Rourke on the contact details below.
+If you are interested in becoming a Governor, please contact our Co-chairs of Governors, Ashlea O’Rourke and Jenny Pirks on the contact details below.

 Alternatively, you can contact our business manager, Mrs. Kendal, for more information on 01925 633927 or by email d.kendal@dallamprimary.tcat.uk.com